Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023 indicates suburb of Success had median taxpayer income of $61,033 and average income of $72,850.
-These figures are higher than national averages of $60,748 and $80,248 respectively across Greater Perth.
-Based on Wage Price Index growth of 9.62% since financial year ending June 2023, current estimates for Success as of September 2025 would be approximately $66,904 (median) and $79,858 (average).
-According to Australian Bureau of Statistics Census data from 2021, incomes in Success rank highly nationally, with household, family, and personal incomes between the 75th and 79th percentiles.
-Income distribution shows 38.1% of Success population (5,139 individuals) fall within $1,500 - $2,999 income range, similar to regional patterns where 32.0% occupy this range.
-High housing costs consume 16.7% of income in Success, but strong earnings place disposable income at the 74th percentile nationally.
-Area's SEIFA income ranking places it within the 6th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, the suburb of Success had a median income among taxpayers of $61,033.
+The average income stood at $72,850.
+This is higher than average nationally and compares to levels of $60,748 and $80,248 across Greater Perth respectively.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $66,904 (median) and $79,858 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes all rank highly in Success, between the 75th and 79th percentiles nationally.
+Distribution data shows 38.1% of the population (5,191 individuals) fall within the $1,500 - 2,999 income range.
+High housing costs consume 16.7% of income, placing disposable income at the 74th percentile and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income